AI Model Fine-Tuning - 45 minutes

 5.5.
 Training the Model with New Data

 If we were to do this, we would again use the "ilab" CLI with the "model train" command.
-Something like ilab model train --iters 10 --device cuda.
+Something like ilab model train --device cuda.
 Depending on the hardware available, this can take anywhere from several minutes to several hours or days.
 Once this process was finished we would then have a model we can serve locally with ilab to test our results.

 5.6.
-Serve the new the Model
+Serve the new Model

 We have provisioned a trained model in the folder ~/instructlab/models called parasol-model.gguf.
 Serve this model by running the following command in the terminal: